-Tutor Debbie Hoos
+Debbie Hoos

-Debbie.hoos@leedscitycollege.ac.uk

-Debbie is an LCC

-LLB & PGCE

-graduate who

-trained within

-the department

-and, as a

-departmental

-alumnus, has a

-real

-understanding

-of our students

-and their

-learning.

-taught on a range of degree
+Debbie.hoos@UCleeds.ac.uk

+Debbie is an LCC LLB & PGCE graduate who trained within the department and, as a departmental alumnus, has a real understanding of our students and their learning.
+Debbie has taught on a range of degree and professional courses, and her research interests are focused on criminal studies and justice as well as Criminology and Criminal Psychology.